F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

     TCP header (122B).
   - Rx queue with LRO offload enabled, receiving a non-LRO packet, can forward it with size limited to max LRO size, not to max RX packet length.
+  - LRO can be used with outer header of TCP packets of the standard format: eth (with or without vlan) / ipv4 or ipv6 / tcp / payload

+    Other TCP packets (e.g. with MPLS label) received on Rx queue with LRO enabled, will be received with bad checksum.
+  - LRO packet aggregation is performed by HW only for packet size larger than ``lro_min_mss_size``.
+This value is reported on device start, when debug mode is enabled.

+- CRC:

+  - ``DEV_RX_OFFLOAD_KEEP_CRC`` cannot be supported with decapsulation for some NICs (such as ConnectX-6 Dx, ConnectX-6 Lx, and BlueField-2).
+    The capability bit ``scatter_fcs_w_decap_disable`` shows NIC support.

+- Sample flow:

+  - Supports ``RTE_FLOW_ACTION_TYPE_SAMPLE`` action only within NIC Rx and E-Switch steering domain.
+  - The E-Switch Sample flow must have the eswitch_manager VPORT destination (PF or ECPF) and no additional actions.
+  - For ConnectX-5, the ``RTE_FLOW_ACTION_TYPE_SAMPLE`` is typically used as first action in the E-Switch egress flow if with header modify or encapsulation actions.

+- IPv6 header item 'proto' field, indicating the next header protocol, should not be set as extension header.
+  In case the next header is an extension header, it should not be specified in IPv6 header item 'proto' field.
+  The last extension header item 'next header' field can specify the following header protocol type.

+- Hairpin:

+  - Hairpin between two ports could only manual binding and explicit Tx flow mode.
+For single port hairpin, all the combinations of auto/manual binding and explicit/implicit Tx flow mode could be supported.
+  - Hairpin in switchdev SR-IOV mode is not supported till now.

 Statistics
 ----------